rajbos/dotnetcore-webapp/README.md

 * Run a first request (warmup and to check if it is up)
 * Run a set of end-to-end (aka webtests) on the deployed application

-If you have an questions or want another example, please raise an issue :hammer:.
+If you have an questions or want another example, please raise an issue :hammer: